 Summary: Make marks on paper when judge raises hand or calls out a number.

-Mark down faults and points as directed by Judge on the scribe sheet while each dog is running.
+Mark down faults and points on the scribe sheet as directed by the judge and the finish time as provided by the timer while each dog is running.
 Scribing differs for different classes, just as judging differs.
-The Judge will instruct you as to the meaning of various hand signals; s/he is always pleased to provide you with a quick one-minute primer on the signals if you ask.
-If you ever are unclear about a Judge’s signal, wait until after that run and clarify before the next dog starts.
-It is wise to verify that you have the correct scribe sheet for each dog.
-The Scribe works closely with the TImer to ensure that the class runs efficiently and smoothly.
-Important: You must watch only the Judge at all times during each run, never the dog or handler.
+The judge will instruct you as to the meaning of various hand signals; they are always happy to give you a quick one-minute primer on the signals if you ask.
+If you ever are unclear about a judge’s signal, wait until after that run and clarify before the next dog starts.
+Before each run, you must verify that you have the correct scribe sheet for that dog.
+The scribe works closely with the tImer to ensure that the class runs efficiently and smoothly.
+Important: You must watch only the judge at all times during each run, never the dog or handler.

 Timer

 MAC uses electronic timers.
-In most cases the time is started and stopped by the dog completing the correct first and last obstacles.
+In most cases, the time is started and stopped by the dog completing the correct first and last obstacles.
 In some classes, you may be required to manually start or stop the time.
-The Judge will give you specific instructions on timing a class before the first dog runs.
-The Timer is important in keeping the competition running on time because the Timer is responsible for promptly starting the next team.
-Check to make sure that the previous dog is under control and off the course, that the bars are reset and the judge is ready and then signal the next team to start (usually by pressing the “ready” button on the electronic timer console).
-After the dog has started, check that timer did start automatically.
-If not, blow the whistle immediately, no later than the third obstacle, to stop the run.
-After the run is over, write the time on the scribe sheet or report it to the Scribe.
-The Timer works closely with the Scribe to ensure that the class runs efficiently and smoothly.
+The judge will give you specific instructions on timing a class before the first dog runs.
+The timer is important in keeping the competition running on time because they are responsible for promptly starting the next team.
+Before allowing the next dog to start, check to make sure that the previous dog is under control and off the course, bars are reset if needed, and the judge is ready.
+Signal the next team to start (usually by pressing the “ready” button on the electronic timer console).
+After the dog has started, check that timer started automatically.
+If not, alert the judge immediately, no later than the third obstacle, to stop the run.
+After the run is over, report the time to the scribe so they can write it on the score sheet.
+The timer works closely with the scribe to ensure that the class runs efficiently and smoothly.

 Sheet Runner

-Runners usually take sheets from the Scribe or Timer to the Score Table one at a time.
+Runners usually take sheets from the scribe or timer to the score table a few at a time.
 Might require a bit of walking (probably not running).

 Leash Runner